henrydhall/Caesar-Cipher-Python/README.md

 Rotation: how many places you want the alphabet rotated.

 ## Decrypt Text
-Not yet functioning.
-As a work around run the encrypter with the negative rotation that encrypted the text.
+Operating, but you'll have to use your own interface to make it work for now.

 # Features
 Encrypt text from the commandline and print to command line.

-Encrypte text from text file and print to command line.
+Encrypt text from text file and print to command line.

 # Future Updates
 Finish README

-Encrypt text and send to file.

-All of the decrypter needs to be built.
+Set up appropriate interface to actually make it work.

-Send text to clip board.
+Send text to clip board?